 Ever since I moved out of home at the age of 22, I have meal planned.
 It started off as just a weekly meal plan that my flatmate and I came up with based on who was home each evening.
 We had a very limited number of recipes to draw upon (the days before technology and great sites like taste.com!).

 In setting up a new meal planning process, I did quite a bit of research on different blogs to try to find a method that resonated with me.
-I came across a guide to monthly meal planning using magnetised paper - who knew such a thing even existed?!
-Megan of 'The Homes I Have Made' used a whiteboard to place colour-coded 'meal magnets' (which she sells on Etsy), mapping out easy dinner recipes throughout the month.
+In the process, I came across a guide to monthly meal planning using magnetised paper - who knew such a thing even existed?!
+Megan of The Homes I Have Made used a whiteboard to place colour-coded 'meal magnets' (which she sells on Etsy), mapping out easy dinner recipes throughout the month.
 I decided to give this a go myself, and 18 months later I am still loving it!

-I started by purchasing this small whiteboard from Officeworks.
-It has magnets on the back so it can stick to the fridge (but you could also place it in inside a cupboard if you didn't like the look of it on display).
-I used some patterned scotch tape, also from Officeworks (similar here), to pretty up the edges.
+I started by purchasing a small whiteboard from an office supply store.
+It has magnets on the back so it can stick to the fridge, or you could also place it in inside a cupboard if you don't want it on display.
+I used some patterned scotch tape to pretty up the edges.
 Scotch tape is similar to washi tape, but is wider and stays put on plastic surfaces.

 I started off typing onto the magnets, but as we got more recipe books, I ended up hand-writing them which was so much quicker!
 I also added the initials of the recipe book they were from and the page number (e.g. SWJ - 'Saving With Jamie').
-I printed them onto the magnetic paper (also from Officeworks), and then cut them out.
-This part did take a long time but was really worth the effort!
+I printed them onto the magnetic paper and cut them out.
+This part did take a long time but was so worth the effort!

 I start by choosing a range of fish meals, which we always eat on Mondays.

-I tend to put pasta meals in next (always on a Thursday!), as it determines what other meat dishes I put in e.g. if we are having beef stroganoff, I try not to put in another beef meal during that week.
+I tend to put pasta meals in next (always on a Thursday), as it determines what other meat dishes I put in e.g. if we are having beef stroganoff, I try not to put in another beef meal during that week.

-Next, I put in our Sunday meals, which are either soup, lamb or beef - hubby likes to take over the kitchen on the weekends (yahoo!) and tends to make meat-based dishes.
+Next, I put in our Sunday meals, which tend to be either soup, lamb or beef - hubby likes to take over the kitchen on the weekends (yahoo!) and tends to make meat-based dishes.
 I usually leave Saturday blank, but sometimes put in our favourite meals such as tacos or nachos.
 It depends on how busy the day is.